Preparing Students for the Data-Driven Challenges of Today's World

 Fall Term 2

-Students take 6 required credits, with the option of 1 or 2 electives
+(Students take 3 required credits, or 6 required credits if PHSC 9001 was not completed in Fall Term 1, with the option of 1 or 2 electives)

 3 credits